Production of Fish Feed from Local Feedstuffs

 Some other points to note or things to seek out when formulating fish feed:

-It is important to know the percentage of nutrient levels in the available feedstuffs.
-Nutrient requirements tables from National Research Council (NRC),
+- It is important to know the percentage of nutrient levels in the available feedstuffs.
+Nutrient requirements tables from the National Research Council (NRC),

 In this method, the formulation can be done by balancing crude protein level, energy level, or cost.
 Usually, protein is used.